mono/mono/README.md

 multiple CPUs to do its work.
 This helps performance on multi-CPU machines as the work is divided across CPUS.

-  * This option is not currently the default as we have not done much testing with Mono.
+  * This option is not currently the default on OSX as it runs into issues there.

+  * This option only applies to the Boehm GC.

 * `--enable-dtrace`